Fake Marriage Canada – Sham Marriage for Immigration Purposes

 - What is the financial dependency of the spouses on each other?

 - Have they lived together?
 Where and for how long?

 - Do they have biological children together?

 Of course, they may even look into the financial status of the sponsor and whether they were financially desperate.
 Nonetheless, this list is neither inclusive nor exclusive.
 The officers rely on the documents and forms you submit.
 They could also invite the applicant to an interview to double-check everything.
 While interviewing the sponsor is not out of the question, it rarely happens.

 Fake marriage and consequences for the sponsor

 So far, it seems significantly rosy for the sponsor.
 Imagine!
-You may receive several thousands of dollars from a foreign national for a fake marriage.
-If the sponsorship application goes well, you have a spouse and extra cash in your pocket.
+You may receive several thousand dollars from a foreign national for a fake marriage.
+If the sponsorship application goes well, you will have a spouse and extra cash.
 If the application goes wrong, you can easily spend the money without the hassle of your fake spouse.
 Of course, this couldn’t be far from the truth for the following reasons:

-- If someone pays you several thousands of dollars to you, they have expectations.
-Therefore, if you do not meet their expectations, you could face the consequences.
+- If someone pays you several thousand dollars, they have expectations.
+Therefore, you could face the consequences if you do not meet their expectations.
 Think about…

 - filling out the forms,